braineatingmachines/braineatingmachines.github.io/after-school-robotics.md

         <h2 class="text-gray-900 mb-4">Distance & Color Sensors</h2>
         <div class="prose prose-lg">
           <p class="text-lg text-gray-600 mb-6">
             This week introduces your child to the world of sensors and responsive robotics.
 Students will learn how ultrasonic distance sensors detect obstacles, enabling their robots to "see" and respond to their environment.
+They'll master color sensors, programming robots to recognize different colors and follow lines.
           </p>
           <p class="text-lg text-gray-600 mb-6">
-            They'll also master color sensors, programming robots to recognize different colors and follow lines.
             Through exciting challenges, your child will create autonomous robots that make intelligent decisions, navigate complex environments, and solve real-world problems using sensor feedback and smart programming logic.
           </p>
         </div>